MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

     ![Screenshot of Azure AI Foundry portal.](../media/ai-foundry-home.png)

 1. In the home page, select **+ Create project**.
-1. In the **Create a project** wizard, enter a suitable project name for (for example, `my-ai-project`) then review the Azure resources that will be automatically created to support your project.
+1. In the **Create a project** wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
+Then review the Azure resources that will be automatically created to support your hub and project.
 1. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A unique name - for example `my-ai-hub`*
+    - **Hub name**: *A valid name for your hub*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
+    - **Resource group**: *Create or select a resource group*
     - **Location**: Select **Help me choose** and then select **dalle** in the Location helper window and use the recommended region\*
-    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
+    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource*
     - **Connect Azure AI Search**: Skip connecting

-    > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
+    > \* Azure OpenAI resources are constrained by regional quotas.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image: